-a) Service to tourists should be compatible with Islamic principles as a whole.
+a) Service to tourist should be compatible with Islamic principles as a whole.

-- b) Guides and staff should be disciplined and must have respect for the principles of Islam. - c) All activities must be organized so as not to go against Islamic principles. - d) Buildings must conform to Islamic principles. - e) Restaurants must follow international standards of halal service. - f) Transportation services must have security protection system. - g) Places where all Muslim travelers can perform religious activities should be reserved. - h) Travel should also be done to places that do not go against Islamic principles.
+- b) Guides and staff should be disciplined and must have respect for the principles of Islam. - All activities must be organized so as not to go against Islamic principles. - d) Buildings must conform to Islamic principles. - Restaurants must follow international standards of halal service. - f) Transportation services must have security protection system. - g) Places where all Muslim travelers can perform religious activities should be served. - Travel should also be done to places that do not go against Islamic principles.